-PSHE GCSE: Joe Hart - Managing the pressures of the Premier League
+PSHE KS4: Joe Hart - Managing the pressures of the Premier League

 Premier League goalkeeper Joe Hart describes how he overcame a difficult period in his career, which affected his mental wellbeing.

 He discusses the importance of looking out for others' mental health as well as your own.

 He meets HRH the Duke of Cambridge and discusses his experience and how he thinks football clubs can look after players' mental health.

 This film is suitable for 14-16 year olds, but because it addresses some challenging issues we strongly advise making yourself very familiar with the content before using it and considering carefully whether it will be appropriate and suitable for your specific cohort.

 Check class records to see if any of your class have any mental health issues or have personal/lived experience of the topics raised, and consider the best action/support for them in advance.

 Check Government guidance on teaching about mental health along with your school policies to make sure you follow these guidelines/protocols and talk to a member of the SLT if you are in doubt about anything before you teach.

 Whether you choose to lead a discussion, do an activity or a combination of both, always start your session by setting up a working agreement with the class.
 Creating a list of rules will make sure everyone feels safe and able to talk and join in without being judged.